Bent Christensen Arensøe: International career

 Christensen made his international debut with the Denmark under-19 national team in July 1983.
 He scored a combined five goals in 28 games for the under-19 and under-17 teams until June 1985, scoring one goal at the 1984 UEFA European Under-19 Football Championship.
 He made his Danish under-21 debut in October 1986, and scored two goals in six games for the team until September 1987.

 He made his senior debut for the Danish national team in the February 1989 friendly match against Malta.
 He scored six goals in four games in Denmark's UEFA Euro 1992 qualifying campaign.
 He was selected to represent the Danish national team at the UEFA Euro 1992 in Sweden.
 Christensen played Denmark's first two games in the tournament without scoring, but was injured and travelled home while the rest of the squad went on to win the tournament.
 Christensen didn't take part in the Danish public celebrations of the trophy, and did not really feel a part of the winning team.
 While at Compostela, Christensen played his last national team match in November 1994, against Spain, and ended his national team career after 26 matches and 8 goals.

+International goals

 Coaching career

-In January 2003, he started as head coach of Værløse Boldklub, which he led to the Danish 2nd Division.
-In October 2005 he was hired as head coach of the Brøndby IF youth team, and in June 2010 he was additionally named coach in charge of special training of attackers for the first team.
-In 2011, Christensen was named assistant coach in Brøndby.
+In January 2003, he started as head coach of Værløse, which he led to the Danish 2nd Division.
+In October 2005, he was hired as head coach of the Brøndby youth team, and in June 2010, he was additionally named coach in charge of special training of attackers for the first team.
+In 2011, Christensen was named as assistant coach in Brøndby.

-When Thomas Frank was named new manager of Brøndby IF in June 2013, Christensen succeeded him as manager of the Danish national under-19 football team.
+When Thomas Frank was named new manager of Brøndby in June 2013, Christensen succeeded him as manager of the Danish national under-19 football team.

+In February 2016, Christensen returned to Brøndby IF, where he was hired as A+ coach at the club's academy.
+He later became transition coach at the club before being promoted to assistant coach of the club's first team in early January 2025, under the newly appointed manager, Frederik Birk.